steqeq/0000/README.md

 Once complete, reboot your system.

-Upon Reboot run the following commands to verify that the ROCm installation waas successful.
+Upon Reboot run the following commands to verify that the ROCm installation was successful.
 If you see your GPUs listed by both of these commands, you should be ready to go!
 ```shell
 /opt/rocm/bin/rocminfo
 /opt/rocm/opencl/bin/x86_64/clinfo